In translation it is also human to err. But knowing how to handle the consequences of your mistakes and negative comments is a delicate art.

 1. Always respond to comments…

 Even if you feel frustrated, hurt, offended or feel you have been unfairly treated, take a few minutes to answer.
 It’s always advisable to stay on good terms with the customer.
-Especially because, often, an intelligent response from a smart and professional standpoint is likely to impress the customer favourably.
+Especially because, often, an intelligent response from a smart and professional standpoint is likely to impress the customer favorably.

 2. …but don’t be stubborn